 About the faculty

-The Faculty of Science comprises seven schools whose teaching and research activities span mathematical, physical, biological and environmental sciences.
+The Faculty of Science comprises five schools whose teaching and research activities span mathematical, physical, and environmental sciences.
 Our ethos is shaped by our ambition for academic activity.

 Welcome to the Faculty of Science